avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

     * -5 -5 -5 -5 -5 -5 -5 -5 -5 -5 -5 -5 -5 -5 -5 -5 -5 -5 -5 -5 -5 -5 -5  1

-You can get a list of the available scoring matrices that come with the Biostrings library by using the data() function, which takes as an argument the name of the library for which you want to know the data sets that come with it:
+You can get a list of the available scoring matrices that come with the Biostrings package by using the data() function, which takes as an argument the name of the package for which you want to know the data sets that come with it:

 ::